jlownie/babou/README.md

 # Babou
-Babou contains a Linux bash script for creating and downloading images using the OpenAI DALL·E API.
+Babou contains a Linux bash script for creating and downloading images using the OpenAI DALL·E API
 ## Setup

 1. Install jq and curl (if necessary)